iov-one/docs/docs/weave/tutorial/05-messages.md

 }
 ```

+Note that message validation is run in `Validate` step of handlers which we will explain in next [sections](weave/tutorial/07-handlers.md#validation).

 **Remember:** the more validation, the more solid your application becomes.
 If you **constrain** possible inputs, you can write **less** validation in the business logic.